 There are cattle boundary gates, please keep them closed!

-Near bottom of trail the signs will recommend going right but by mid 2019, you can now enter and go left, avoiding the 3 mile dry wash.
+Near the bottom of trail, the signs will recommend going right but you can now enter and go left, avoiding the three-mile dry wash.
 HIGHLY recommend avoiding this left trail on the weekends due to high traffic from hikers.

-I strongly recommend bringing a GPS and having this trail downloaded to the MTB Project MTB Project mobile app
+I strongly recommend bringing a GPS and having this trail downloaded to the MTB Project mobile app

 !
 The trail has very few markings and plenty of false turns, so be prepared.
 When you ride about a mile or two from the start, you'll get some great views of the desert floor.
 Take a moment to get your bearings, because you'll be looking down a huge canyon (nice work!).

-This is a brutal trail that is incredibly rewarding.
-It is super chunky technical the whole way down!
-An Incredible trail with cliff hugging precariousness, skinny rocky heart-pumping pick sections, lumpy crazy rock-gardens, brash and natural boulder kicker launchpads, loose, sandy, squirrelly bike-surfing, and back again.
-From high up on ridge lines, to deep down in canyons, this trail has all the elements.
-Be prepared to be blown away, literally and metaphorically! (it can be gale force windy here too)
+From high up on ridge lines to deep down in canyons, this trail has all the elements.
+Be prepared to be blown away, literally and metaphorically!
+(It can be gale force windy here, too.)

-In the case of an EMERGENCY only, the Indian canyon gift shop (and help) is about 4 miles from the junction of dry wash and palm canyon going downhill.
+In the case of an EMERGENCY only, the Indian Canyon gift shop (and help) is about four miles from the junction of dry wash and Palm Canyon going downhill.
 This is a NO BIKES area so be prepared to tell your emergency story and pay the park entry fees if confronted.
 The chief doesn't like bikes, but he is reasonable if you are respectful to him.